timosalm/tap-sales-workshop/workshop/workshop/content/exercises/vac-intro.md

 ![VAC search postgreSQL](../images/vac-postgres-search.png)

 Cool !
-The postgreSQL helm chart is already existing, ready to use by all developpers and pushed into the organization container registry...
+The postgreSQL helm chart is already existing, ready to use by all developers and pushed into the organization container registry...

-As Cody, my App operator confirmed me the opensource Database I want to use is available, so I can deploy it :
+As Julien, my App operator confirmed me the opensource Database I want to use is available, so I can deploy it :

 ```terminal:execute
 command: helm install emoji oci://harbor.emea.end2end.link/vac-global-library/charts/centos-7/postgresql --set auth.database=emoji --set global.postgresql.auth.existingSecret=db-binding-compatible